Shimano Dura-Ace, SRAM Red AXS and Campagnolo Super Record Wireless are the flagship road bike groupsets from the three biggest manufacturers.

 Campagnolo has the upper hand over its rivals with its charging tech, because it offers both on-bike and off-bike charging, thanks to a magnetic charging interface.

-In contrast, Shimano’s internal battery is only chargeable on-bike via the magnetic charge port in the rear derailleur, which means you need a wall socket conveniently nearby.
+In contrast, Shimano’s internal battery is only chargeable on-bike via the magnetic charge port in the rear derailleur, so you need a wall socket nearby to connect the charger.

-In reality, this isn’t such an arduous task and both SRAM’s new four-battery charger and its updated single-battery charger do the job in double-quick time via USB-C. A full charge is claimed to take 60 minutes.
+In reality, this isn’t such an arduous task and both SRAM’s optional four-battery charger and its single-battery charger that comes with the groupset do the job in double-quick time via USB-C. A full charge is claimed to take 60 minutes.

 Campagnolo also offers fast charging, claiming a 90 per cent charge in 45 minutes and a full charge in 60 minutes.
-Quoted time for a full recharge of a Shimano Di2 battery is between 1.5 and 3 hours.
+The quoted time for a full recharge of a Shimano Di2 battery is between 1.5 and 3 hours.

 Shimano Dura-Ace, SRAM Red and Campagnolo Super Record weights compared